Groups and Permissions

 As described in User Configuration, Matillion ETL can be configured to use External security, meaning the Matillion ETL instance will link to an existing external LDAP (Lightweight Directory Access Protocol) directory server such as OpenLDAP or Microsoft Active Directory.
 When using external LDAP integration, you can add roles to existing permission groups.

-1. From the Manage Groups dialog, add or edit a permission group using or .
+1. From the Manage Groups dialog, add or edit a permission group using add or edit icons.
 This will open the Edit Permission Group dialog and allow you to add new roles to the group.

-2. Click to add roles to the Role Name list, or highlight a role and click to remove it.
+2. Click the add icon to add roles to the Role Name list, or highlight a role and click remove (minus) icon to remove it.
 Once all roles have been configured, click OK.

 Any LDAP group that can be found from the Role Base provided during LDAP configuration can be used to map to existing or custom Matillion ETL groups and permissions, and this mapping is completely independent of LDAP role mapping as described in the article LDAP Configuration.
 As best practice we recommend that these two functions use different LDAP groups, i.e. an LDAP group used to map to a Matillion ETL access role should not also be used to map to Matillion ETL groups and permissions as described here.